jsheppard95/stock-analysis/README.md

 ## Summary
 ### Disadvantages
-We see that refactoring this program has significantly changed its structure and resulting execution times.
+We see that refactoring this program has changed its structure and resulting execution time.
 Refactoring in general can be disadvantageous as it often involves shortening procedures which can decrease readability.
 `AllStocksAnalysisRefactored` exemplifies this as the reordering to remove duplicated code makes the program flow somewhat less clear.
 Further, refactors